paper-templates/paper-key-manager-contract/README.md

 ## Usage

-Generate a new paper key over in the [developer panel](https://paper.xyz/dashboard/developers) by creating a new application.
+Get your paper key over in the [developer dashboard](https://paper.xyz/dashboard/developers).
 This key will be use to verify that the function is being called by us instead of someone else.

 To do so, we provide the `onlyPaper` modifier which you can use by first inheriting from `PaperVerification` and passing instantiating it with the `_paperKey` as a param from the contractor.